uwhpsc-2016/syllabus/Syllabus.md

 * Questions will be presented one at a time.
 Once you answer a question you cannot return to it.
 * Quiz Window: **Sunday, 5:00pm PST - Tuesday, 5:00am PST**

-Biweekly homework is automatically collected every other **Monday at 5:00pm PST**, no exceptions.
+Biweekly homework is automatically collected every other **Friday at 5:00pm PST**, no exceptions.
 * Be sure your in-class git repository is updated with both your code and your written report.
 * We will automatically clone your repos at 5:00pm PST.